skip to Main Content

 If the original decision is overturned, then the grievance is taken to be proved true and further actions required to address the issues will be identified and implemented.

 If the appeal is rejected by the Appeals Committee the complainant will be advised of referral options.
-These may include external agencies such as the Anti-discrimination Board or the Office of Fair Trading.
-Students currently or previously enrolled in an ADAS accredited course may decide to refer to the matter to the Australian Skills Quality Authority (ASQA).
+These may include external agencies such as the Anti-discrimination Board or The Office of Fair Trading.
+Students currently or previously enrolled in an ADAS accredited course may also decide to refer to the matter to the Australian Skills Quality Authority (ASQA).

 Continuous Improvement